Entertainment Magazine: Tucson: Events: Tucson Rodeo & Parade

 The Parade will begin at 9 a.m. and proceed south on Park Avenue to Irvington Road, then west past the grandstand viewing area to South Sixth Avenue and north to the Rodeo Grounds.

-The parade is FREE to spectators along most of its route and ticketed grandstand seating that includes pre-parade entertainment is also available next to the Rodeo Grounds on Irvington Road.
+The parade is FREE to spectators along most of its route.
+Ticketed grandstand seating that includes pre-parade entertainment is also available next to the Rodeo Grounds on Irvington Road.
 Grandstand tickets are $7 each for adults and $5 for children ages 12 and under and can be purchased at the Parade office at 4823 S. 6th Ave or at www.tucsonrodeoparade.org

 Tucson Rodeo Parade website: TucsonRodeoParade.org